-3. How does the photographer capture mom?
+3. How does mom look?

 I encourage a parent/baby set in each newborn session.
 Now, I know you will have just had a baby and will probably be exhausted.
 That’s ok.
 You may not FEEL like being photographed.
 I absolutely can make you look like you, but a refreshed version of yourself.
 My newborn/parent images are always from the waist up.
 We even have lighting tricks that are slimming.

 4. The number of images in your final gallery